 Client Profile: An electric utilities provider based in the U.S. with over one million customers

-In early 2018, our client chose Simplify VMS to provide visibility into their contingent labor management program in the U.S. and to help streamline their required compliance procedures.
+Our client chose Simplify VMS to provide visibility into their contingent labor management program in the U.S. and to help streamline their required compliance procedures.
 Prior to onboarding Simplify VMS, the client’s HR managers experienced several challenges with managing their CW, including:

 They didn’t have a full view of non-employees working for their organization; where they were located, which agency they were from, or which compliance procedures were followed (if any) to onboard them